 Bachelor of Fine Arts in Fashion Design

-Areas of study in this program include fashion history, illustration and marketing; textiles; handbag design and tailoring.
+Areas of study in this program include fashion history, illustration, marketing, textiles, handbag design and tailoring.
 Students also become familiar with the digital tools used in fashion design and learn how to draft and construct patterns.
 Curriculum requirements also include a general education core and departmental electives; study abroad in Antwerp and Paris or Brazil is optional.
 The program culminates in a design project and portfolio.

 Other School Option

-Mount Ida College is located about ten miles from downtown Boston.
+Mount Ida College is located about seven miles from downtown Boston.
 This private, not-for-profit college is somewhat smaller than the two featured schools and offers a bachelor's degree program in fashion design.